ugurcancetin/Design-Patterns-Java8/Creational DPs/Abstract-Factory-DP/readMe.md

 ## Compare & Contrast With Factory Method

-Abstract Factor  | Factory method
+Abstract Factory  | Factory method
 ------------- | -------------
 Hides factories as well as concrete objects used from the client code | Hides the concrete objects which are used from the client code.
 Suitable when multiple objects are designed to work together & client must be use products from single family at a time  | Concerned with one product & its subclasses.
 Collaboration of product itself with other objects are irrelevant.